vessels-tech/papers/tz_public/2019-05-21-introducing-dfstalk.md

 ## Support

 As always, thanks to our generous supporters at [DFS Lab](http://dfslab.net).
 They have a real vision for the future of financial services, and we at Vessels Tech are truly lucky that they have chosen to work with us to forward their vision.
-I'm a real big fan of these guys: so much so that as I'm sitting in a cafe writing this piece, I'm sporting my very own DFS Labs shirt.
+I'm a real big fan of these guys: so much so that as I'm sitting in a cafe writing this piece, I'm sporting my very own DFS Lab shirt.

 ![insert screenshot of shirt](./img/dfs_shirt.png)
 My coveted DFS Lab shirt.